collamaf/SimOlmio/README.md

 - UPDATE Readme from old CMOS sim
 - Manually merge root files at the end (and delete temporary root files) since the automatic G4 way fails to merge vectors
 - New argument: SphereDistY.
 If !=0 is the distance from the NEMA surface to the sphere center along Y
+- Possibility to add detectors like IFO WIDMApp studies: if DetConf!=0 3 detectors are placed, and 3 configs can be chosen via DetConf1, 2 or 3.
+For now score only particles entering these hollow detectors.
+- Add 64Cu and 131I sources

 ## TO DO's